RayTangCha/FailedPredictions/README.md

 # FailedPredictions
 A simple data tool for informed but unintelligent predictions.
 >You must agree upon using any related tool that these predictions are <quote> going to fail.
+## Install
+Download the .zip file and unzip it.
+You can then open the .exe file in the foulder.
 ## How to use
 Just type the relevant info into the boxes and press <OK> to add a set of data.
 You will find yourself able to see the dot on the chart.
-Try out all these buttons and you will be content
+Try out all these buttons and you will be content.
+But do not try out buttons without color of buttons marked with [N/A].
+Press [Start Model] to use linear regression.